Portal:Sweden

 Welcome to the Sweden Portal! | |||||||||

 Sweden, formally the Kingdom of Sweden, is a Nordic country located on the Scandinavian Peninsula in Northern Europe.
 It borders Norway to the west and north, and Finland to the east, and shares a maritime border with Denmark to the south.
-At 450,295 square kilometres (173,860 sq mi), Sweden is the largest Nordic country by both area and population, and is the fifth-largest country in Europe.
+At 450,295 square kilometres (173,860 sq mi) and with a population of 10.6 million, Sweden is the largest and most populous Nordic country, and is the fifth-largest country in Europe.
 Its capital and largest city is Stockholm.
-Sweden has a population of 10.6 million, and a low population density of 25.5 inhabitants per square kilometre (66/sq mi); 88% of Swedes reside in urban areas.
-They are mostly in the central and southern half of the country.
+The population density is 25.5 inhabitants per square kilometre (66/sq mi), and 88% of Swedes reside in urban areas, mostly in the southern and central portions of the country.
 Sweden's urban areas together cover 1.5% of its land area.
 Sweden has a diverse climate owing to the length of the country, which ranges from 55°N to 69°N.

 Sweden has been inhabited since prehistoric times around 12,000 BC.
 The inhabitants emerged as the Geats (Swedish: Götar) and Swedes (Svear), who formed part of the sea-faring peoples known as the Norsemen.
 A unified Swedish state was established during the late 10th century.
 In 1397, Sweden joined Norway and Denmark to form the Scandinavian Kalmar Union, which Sweden left in 1523.
 When Sweden became involved in the Thirty Years' War on the Protestant side, an expansion of its territories began, forming the Swedish Empire, which remained one of the great powers of Europe until the early 18th century.
 During this era Sweden controlled much of the Baltic Sea.
 Most of the conquered territories outside the Scandinavian Peninsula were lost during the 18th and 19th centuries.
 The eastern half of Sweden, present-day Finland, was lost to Imperial Russia in 1809.
 The last war in which Sweden was directly involved was in 1814, when Sweden by military means forced Norway into a personal union, a union which lasted until 1905.

 Sweden is a highly developed country ranked fifth in the Human Development Index.
 It is a constitutional monarchy and a parliamentary democracy, with legislative power vested in the 349-member unicameral Riksdag.
 It is a unitary state, divided into 21 counties and 290 municipalities.
 Sweden maintains a Nordic social welfare system that provides universal health care and tertiary education for its citizens.
 It has the world's 14th highest GDP per capita and ranks very highly in quality of life, health, education, protection of civil liberties, economic competitiveness, income equality, gender equality and prosperity.
-Sweden joined the European Union on 1 January 1995 and NATO on 7 March 2024.
+Sweden joined the European Union in 1995, and in response to the 2022 Russian invasion of Ukraine, NATO in 2024.
 It is also a member of the United Nations, the Schengen Area, the Council of Europe, the Nordic Council, the World Trade Organization and the Organisation for Economic Co-operation and Development (OECD).
 (Full article...)

 Selected article -